Let’s face it, if given the choice, most people would want to skip the medical exam portion of the life insurance buying process.

 Medically Underwritten Term Life Insurance with Haven Life InstantTerm

-With our InstantTerm process, some qualified, healthy applicants up to the age of 45 may not need to take a medical exam to finalize coverage.
-That’s because instead of requiring a medical exam, our technology – in real-time – analyzes the health information you already provided in the application process and verifies it with third-party sources.
+With the InstantTerm process, qualified, healthy applicants up to the age of 45 may be eligible to get an immediate decision on coverage.
+That’s because of the sophisticated technology that – in real-time – analyzes the health information you already provided in the application process and verifies it with third-party sources.

 It’s still medically underwritten coverage.
 And it’s still at the same affordable pricing.
 It’s just life insurance the modern way.